UCdasec/CrossEM/Readme.txt

-This project examines the impact of EM probe locations on the results of deep-learning side-channel attacks.
+This on-going project examines the impact of EM probe locations on the results of deep-learning side-channel attacks.

 Datasets (Internal use only at this point)